 People’s needs are rarely placed at the centre of global data collection.
 Dalang Fever 3: How Data Can Empower a Migrant Society is a participatory research project which aims to understand the desires and needs of the residents of Dalang, a rapidly transforming neighbourhood on the outskirts of Shenzhen.

 Currently very little data – excepting inaccessible user data – is available on the migrants living and working in this remote and often overlooked area.
-Het Nieuwe Instituut and the International New Town Institute collaborated with Impact Hub Shenzhen to independently collect quantitative and qualitative data to provide genuine insights and a richer sense of the human interaction, needs and network in the area.
-The research team collected structural and semi-structural data from 350 people living and working in the research area of Dalang through interviews and online questionnaires.
-The research took place between September and November 2019, and focused on different layers of information, inviting people to anonymously:
+Het Nieuwe Instituut and the International New Town Institute (INTI) collaborated with Impact Hub Shenzhen to independently collect quantitative and qualitative data anonymously.
+Through interviews and online questionnaires, the researchers collected structural and semi-structural data from 350 people living and working in Dalang to provide genuine insights into the area, as well as a richer sense of its human interactions, needs and network.